 “She found that when she didn't have a notebook it was hard for her to think.
 The thoughts came slowly, as though they had to squeeze through a tiny door to get to her, whereas when she wrote, they flowed out faster than she could put them down.” – Harriet the Spy by Louise Fitzhugh.

 My blog design was created by my talented elder daughter, Victoria.
-She graduated from RISD in 2013.
-Her website is here and her blog is here.
+She graduated from RISD in 2013 and creates useful beauty at Font Bureau.
+Her website is here.
 She is happy to take commissions as time allows.

 Any questions?
 You can write me (Stacy Rushton) at foodlustpeoplelove [at] gmail [dot] com.